The FROG Tutor was one of only three IC powered models still available from the company in 1960.

 This type of traditional building technique and flying requires a degree of patience and skill, but is extremely rewarding.

-Balsa wood and ply sheets with precise laser cut parts.
+7 sheets of balsa wood and ply with precise laser cut parts.

 Pair of 1 1/2" plastic streamlined wheels.

 Piano wire for the main undercarriage and tail wheel.